MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 This one is a cool safety feature to enable.
 If the current temperature drops below the one Marlin is maintaining, Marlin applies heat and sets a timer.
 If the time limit is exceeded before restoring the temperature, Marlin shuts down the printer.

-The idea here is to detect when a thermister gets loose and no longer is in good thermal contact with the hotend or heat-bed.
+The idea here is to detect if a thermister gets loose and no longer is in good thermal contact with the hotend or heat-bed.
 For example, if it suddenly came loose in the hotend during printing, with a target temperature of, say, 230'c, the thermistor reading on Marlin might drop to, say, 170'c.
 Marlin thinks the hotend temperature is low and need to be powered.
-Without this protection, if the thermistor reading failed to reach the target, the hotend would heat up indefinitely, getting red-hot and possibly setting fire to things - all due to misreading of the temperature from the loose thermistor.
+Without this protection, if the thermistor reading failed to reach the target, the hotend would heat indefinitely, getting red-hot and possibly setting fire to things - all due to misreading of the temperature from the loose thermistor.

 How it works is: with target temperature at 190'c, after reaching the target 190'c, should the reading drop below the target Marlin will power the hotend and start the timer countdown.
 If the countdown ends with the heating element still fully powered, Marlin will shut down the print.
 The same goes for the heated bed.